Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

 Moreover, M-CUT-T admits a factor $2$-approximation algorithm~\cite{DBLP:journals/algorithmica/GargVY97} on trees.
 Denote by $S(I)$ ($OPT(I)$, respectively) an approximation (optimal, respectively) solution of and instance $I=(G_T)$ of M-CUT-T, and by $S(I')$ ($OPT(I')$, respectively) an approximation (optimal, respectively) solution of the corresponding instance $I'=(T_M,S_M)$ of MCC $(T_M,S_M)$.
 Then, by Lemma~\ref{lem:FPTMCC} and by the 2-approximation algorithm of M-CUT-T, it holds

 Hence we can conclude that MCC admits a 2-approximation algorithm. \end{proof} }

-Lemma~\ref{lem:FPTMCC} implies also a poly-kernel for MCC on trees. \begin{theorem} If the input graph of MCC is a tree, it is possible to compute in polynomial time a kernel of size $O(k^3)$ where $k$ is the natural parameter. \end{theorem} \appendixproof{Theorem~\ref{thm:MCCbikernel}} { \begin{proof} Consider the described reduction from an instance of $(G_T,k+1)$ of MCC to an instance $(T_M,k)$ of M-CUT-T. Since M-CUT-T on trees has a kernel of size $O(k^3)$~\cite{Chen2012}, it follows that, starting from an instance that from an instance $(T_M,k)$ of M-CUT-T we can compute an instance $(T'_M,h)$ of M-CUT-T, with $h \leq k$, such that M-CUT-T on $T_M$ has a solution of size $k$ if and only if M-CUT-T on $T'_M$ has a solution of size $h$, and the number of vertices of $T'_M$ is bounded by $O(k^3)$.
+Lemma~\ref{lem:FPTMCC} implies also a poly-kernel for MCC on trees. \begin{theorem} If the input graph of MCC is a tree, it is possible to compute in polynomial time a kernel of size $O(k^3)$ where $k$ is the natural parameter. \end{theorem} \appendixproof{Theorem~\ref{thm:MCCbikernel}} { \begin{proof} Consider the described reduction from an instance of $(G_T,k+1)$ of MCC to an instance $(T_M,k)$ of M-CUT-T. Since there exists a kernel of size $O(k^3)$ for M-CUT-T~\cite{Chen2012}, it follows that, starting from an instance $(T_M,k)$ of M-CUT-T we can compute an instance $(T'_M,h)$ of M-CUT-T, with $h \leq k$, such that M-CUT-T on $T_M$ has a solution of size $k$ if and only if M-CUT-T on $T'_M$ has a solution of size $h$, and the number of vertices of $T'_M$ is bounded by $O(k^3)$.
 Combining the two reductions, we have described a \emph{bikernel}, due to the following properties:

 \begin{itemize} \item An instance of $(G_T,k+1)$ of MCC admits a solution if and only if the corresponding instance $(T'_G,h)$ of M-CUT-T admits a solution of size $h$, where $(T'_G,h)$ can be computed in polynomial time \item $h \leq k+1$ \item the number of vertices of $T'_G$ is bounded by $O(k^3)$ \end{itemize} \end{proof} }